alphanso-dev/Wowza-Live-Streaming/README.md

   - **Parameters**
     - filterData: (array) An array of filter criteria to apply to the stream list.
       - **The filterData array can include the following criteria to filter the list of streams**
-        - search_text: (string, optional) Text to search within the stream titles and descriptions.
+        - search_text: (string, optional) Text to search within the stream titles.
         - user_id: (integer, optional) Filter streams by the ID of the user who created them.
-        - stream_status: (string, optional) Filter streams by their status (e.g., 'live', 'upcoming', 'ended').
+        - stream_status: (string, optional) Filter streams by their status (e.g., live = 1 , offline = 0).
   - pagination: (bool) Whether to paginate the results.
 Defaults to true.
   - limit: (int) The number of results per page when pagination is enabled.
 Defaults to 10.
   - order_by: (array) An array specifying the column and direction to sort the results.
 Defaults to ['created_at', 'desc'].